jpswade/jpswade.github.io/_posts/2009-11-05-weather-tcl.md

 What I may do next time&#8230;

-Since Google&#8217;s Weather API is completely officially undocumented it&#8217;s worth noting that in future it may be wise to use [Yahoo&#8217;s weather API](http://developer.yahoo.com/weather/), which is fully and officially documented.
+Since Google's Weather API is completely officially undocumented it's worth noting that in future it may be wise to use [Yahoo's weather API](http://developer.yahoo.com/weather/), which is fully and officially documented.